MoGnedy/ngx-loading-spinners/README.md

 ```

-> You can user your own loader gif or svg file
+> You can use your own loader gif or svg file
-You can choose one way from the following:
+-Set default spinner file.
 ```javascript
 import { LoadingSpinnersService } from 'ngx-loading-spinners';
 export class AppComponent {